Eurovision Song Contest 2014: Non-EBU members

+While Kosovan broadcaster RTK did not voice any intention regarding the 2014 contest, Kosovo's Deputy Minister of Foreign Affairs Petrit Selimi told the Swedish television programme Korrespondenterna that he thought Kosovo would be granted EBU membership and acceptance into the Eurovision in time for the 2014 edition; however, the country failed to meet the requirement of being recognized as an independent country by the International Telecommunication Union, and was not granted membership in the EBU.
+Liechtensteiner broadcaster 1 FL TV had originally intended to join the EBU in time to participate in the 2013 contest, but the government never granted the required financial subsidies and the broadcaster put off the aim to make their debut to 2014; however, the government again failed to provide any funds and 1 FL TV was unable to join the contest.

 Format

 The competition consisted of two semi-finals and a final, a format which has been in use since 2008.
 The ten countries with the highest scores in each semi-final qualified to the final where they joined the host nation Denmark and the five main sponsoring nations (known as the Big Five): France, Germany, Italy, Spain and the United Kingdom.

 Each participating country had their own national jury, which consisted of five professional members of the music industry.

 Each member of a respective nation's jury was required to rank every song, except that of their own country.
 The voting results from each member of a particular nation's jury were combined to produce an overall ranking from first to last place.
 Likewise, the televoting results were also interpreted as a full ranking, taking into account the full televoting result rather than just the top ten.
 The combination of the jury's full ranking and the televote's full ranking produced an overall ranking of all competing entries.
 The song which scored the highest overall rank received 12 points, while the tenth-best ranked song received 1-point.
 In the event of a televoting (insufficient number of votes/technical issues) or jury failure (technical issue/breach of rules), only a jury/televoting was used by each country.

 On 20 September 2013, the EBU released the official rules for the 2014 contest, which introduced rule changes regarding the jury voting.
 The rules aimed at providing more transparency regarding each five member national jury by releasing the names of all jurors on 1 May 2014 prior to the start of the contest and providing each juror's full ranking results after the conclusion of the contest.
 In addition, jury members on a particular nation's jury can only serve as a juror if they have not already participated as such in one of the preceding two contest editions.